 - Threatens a specific person or group of persons and places that person, or members of the specific group of persons, in reasonable fear of harm to person or property.
 The fear must be a fear that a reasonable person would have under all the circumstances.

 If the suspect is mistaken about the victim’s status, but selected them because of the suspect’s belief about the victim’s status, it is still considered malicious harassment.
 Please review the statute for additional detail and circumstances which may constitute malicious harassment.

 Malicious harassment is a class C felony, punishable under RCW 9a.20.021 by a prison sentence of up to 5 years and/or a fine up to $10,000.

 Reporting & Seeking Legal Representation:

 To report an immediate incident or one that has just occurred, and/or if you feel that you are in any danger, please call 9-1-1.
 If the incident has subsided, there are no injuries, and you are out of harm’s way, contact the local police department.

 If you have been the victim of any type of hate crime and are in need of legal representation, please contact a criminal defense attorney as soon as possible.
-Our criminal defense attorneys will explore the ins and outs of your case and pursue the best possible outcome.
-If you have been unjustly accused of malicious harassment, we can help you to clear your name and avoid a felony conviction on your record.
-In either case, we are dedicated to helping you understand and advocate for your legal rights.
+A criminal defense attorney will explore the ins and outs of your case and pursue the best possible outcome.